owncloud/ocis/docs/ocis/adr/0011-global-url-format.md

 * Good, because the UI can detect broken paths and notify the user to update his bookmark if the resource could be found by `id`
 * Good, because the `/files` part might only be required for `id` only based lookup to let the web ui know which app is responsible for the route
 * Good, because it turns shares into deliberately named spaces in `/shares/<owner>/<alias>`
+* Good, because all urls can be shortened to hide any metadata like path, resource name and query parameters
 * Bad, because the web UI needs to look up the space alias in a registry to build an API request for the `/dav/space` endpoint